• Skip to primary navigation

 All these points are wonderful, but perhaps the best lesson I learned from the book was one that may not be so easy to see.
 Her discussion of how preschoolers learn and examples of play-based learning gave me more confidence as a parent that I can help my child learn through play at home.
 Many of us send our kids to preschool (myself included) but the other 5 or 6 hours of the day I sometimes struggle to know how to engage him in play and not allow him to zone out in front of a screen.

-This book really offers insight into the use of open-ended questions, open-ended toys and an understanding of how preschoolers learn to help parents incorporate guided play at home.
+This book offers insight into the use of open-ended questions, open-ended toys and an understanding of how preschoolers learn to help parents incorporate guided play at home.
 After reading this, I realized all the little things I do with my 4-year-old at home or while running errands really do help him learn important lessons.
-Singing songs, asking him questions, teaching him about how things work in the world, are not just wasted words…this is actually the best way for him to learn.
+Singing songs, asking him questions, teaching him about how things work in the world, are not just wasted words…this is the best way for him to learn.

 Hopefully, you will find this aspect of the book helpful as well and gain confidence in your ability to parent your child in such a way that incorporates a bit of playful preschool learning activities.